Contents

 How much: Commissions and fees are determined using their toll calculator.

-Customer profile: 194 million monthly visits and an active customer base of 14 million.
+Customer profile: Allegro has seen impressive growth, with about 199 million monthly visits and an active customer base of nearly 20 million as of 2025.

 Key requirements: Product listings and customer service must be in Polish.